-Until about four months ago, remote work was somewhat of a rarity, and, at very least, something most people were unfamiliar with.
+Until recently, remote work was somewhat of a rarity, and, at very least, something most people were unfamiliar with.
 One of the few COVID-19 silver linings, however, was that many companies were forced to have their employees work remotely due to stay-at-home orders.
 This meant more time with families, less time in transit, and, for a lot, a surprising sense of comfort at "the workplace."

 Integrity is regularly considered one of the top characteristics that a business leader can have — whether you're asking employees or CFOs.
 Sometimes, however, business integrity is considered a cost or burden — a commitment that is almost guaranteed to make a business harder to run over time.